Rivers in northern Ohio have long been conduits of industry, linking onshore factories to Great Lakes shipping and beyond.

 And one of the hardest hit rivers was the Ashtabula, in Ohio’s far northeast corner.

-In this installment of our series Watershed, WKSU’s Jeff St. Clair reports the cleanup of the Ashtabula took decades of dedication by citizens and became a model for environmental cooperation.
+In this installment of our series Watershed, WKSU’s Jeff St. Clair reports the cleanup of the Ashtabula took decades of dedication and became a model for environmental cooperation.

 “It was like Mordor," says Seymour, describing the more than a dozen chemical plants concentrated near her east side neighborhood.

 “There would be flames coming out of the top of towers.
-There would be smoke coming out, and there would be a lot of trucks and the feel of industry.”
+There would be smoke that was coming out, they were burning off as well as emitting… and there would be a lot of trucks and the feel of industry…”